The state of banking 2020: Dangerously close to digital paralyzation

 As new digitally-driven companies are transforming the banking sector into a technology driven universe, traditional banks, financial institutions and credit unions are struggling to adapt to the new normal.
 Dedicated leadership, proper investments and a well-defined scope are pivotal if well-known banks are to survive and reap the benefits of digital.

 Over the past ten years, financial services have grown 4 % annually on a global scale.
-Yet, the bank sector seems to be the Titanic in an ocean full of speedboats.
+Yet, the banking sector seems to be the tanker in an ocean full of speedboats.
 Heavy, slow and incapable of changing its course, traditional banks are simply not ready for digital.
-A newly published digital banking report from 2020 confirms that a staggering 55 % is lacking digital maturity, whereas only 12 % consider themselves digital leaders.
+A newly published digital banking report confirms that a staggering 55 % is lacking digital maturity, whereas only 12 % consider themselves digital leaders.

 While most bank executives are aware of these trends, few are actually acting on them leaving the financial sector a haven for new businesses to increase their market shares.

 And like other sectors have been disrupted by new players on the market, the banking sector is heavily challenged by fintech companies in every aspect of their core business.

 • Historically, banking licenses have been difficult to obtain leaving the sector protected from newcomers.

 • New regulation from institutions such as the European Central Bank has, however, made the application process more transparent to help applicants in their preparations.

 Go all digital or go home

 Going digital in banking isn’t just about offering your services digitally.
 Transferring money, chatting to advisors and checking your bank accounts digitally isn’t the end goal.
 It is a prerequisite.
 Going digital means using artificial intelligence, distributed ledger systems, machine learning, apps and open-banking to provide not only products but services to an ever increasingly critical customer base.
 It is a mindset far away from traditional banking but close to that of the fintech companies, which are stealing market shares from traditional financial institutions.